 3. Determine the salary

-Determine how much you can pay your new employee based on their responsibilities, and your budget.
+Determine how much you can pay your new employee based on the inflation, their responsibilities, and your budget.

 4. Learn about employee taxes in your state

 Check with your state to determine if you’re required to register and pay state unemployment compensation taxes.

 Gather employment forms an employee must fill out: